5 min read

 Mirror Neurons and Emotional Resonance

 Our bodies can sense the emotional states of others thanks to something called mirror neurons — specialised cells in the brain that allow us to instinctively reflect and feel what those around us are experiencing.
+Our mirror neurons don't just reflect emotions; they harmonize with the frequency of those around us.
+If you grew up in a room full of stress, your nervous system didn't just 'see' the tension—it synchronized with it until that high-alert state became your default baseline.
+You weren't born anxious; you were programmed by Biological Resonance.

-The Emotional Core of Subconscious Programming
+The Emotional Layer of Our Programming

 Rewriting the Story